 to pass.
 By the hypocrites, he was mocked, cursed and tormented.

-As for the people, “the mass, as a snake in the grass,” who had
+As for the people, “the mass, as a snake in the grass”, who had

 worshiped him before, now rose up to do him harm.
 Every day

 brought on a fresh cruelty, a new torment from his oppressors.